Why Proper Punching Technique Is Important

 How do you throw a powerful straight punch?

 Short answer: From the ground up.
 Remember that the power comes from your feet, legs, hips, core, shoulders…and then your arms.
 To throw a powerful straight punch, you have to use every part of your body.
-After establishing a strong stance, use your legs to initiate the movement, turn your hips to continue the motion and build momentum, and finally engage your core, shoulders, and arms for the follow-through.
+After establishing a strong boxing stance, use your legs to initiate the movement, turn your hips to continue the motion and build momentum, and finally engage your core, shoulders, and arms for the follow-through.
 Below, find the instructions for throwing the most powerful straight punches in the safest way.

 How can I test my punching power at home?